Crypto, Disruption, Economics, Finance, Latest, Markets

 Photo by SpaceX on Unsplash

 Most people view rocket technology as a vehicle for space tourism.
 But, the reality is well beyond bringing passengers for sightseeing in space.
-The space race is all about carrying humans and cargo into orbit at an affordable cost.
-And, one of the most precious loads is satellites.
+The space race is about carrying humans and cargo into orbit at an affordable cost.
+And one of the most precious loads is satellites.

 The satellites are the critical infrastructure for wireless broadband, 5G technology and beyond, navigation, telecommunication, and internet connectivity.
-While navigating airplanes, drones, ocean liners, and autonomous vehicles, they also support weather monitoring, television broadcast, and military defense systems.
+While navigating airplanes, drones, ocean liners, and autonomous vehicles, they also support weather monitoring, television broadcasts, and military defence systems.

 Trillion-dollar industry

 SpaceX is the current winner in the private space race after launching the first astronauts to the International Space Station using reusable rocket technology.
-The technology will be the source of competitive advantage as it can launch satellites at a low cost.
+The technology will be the source of competitive advantage as it can launch satellites cheaply.
 It creates strong bargaining power and allows them to monopolize the low-cost satellite launches [7].

 Space is a trillion-dollar industry that is still at an early stage.
 Investors are pouring billions of dollars to bring passengers to space and begin the human colonization journey to Mars.
 The goal of multi-planetary species may soon be a reality as SpaceX’s Starship is in the late-stage trial before commercial use [8].